flame-cai/win64-local-ocr-tool/README.md

 ### Setup the backend
-In the backend, we used a conda environment, with **Python 3.11.9** and **cuda-12.1.1 Runtime** (with CUDA 12.8 Driver).
-Please follow the following steps to create the conda environment:
+Please follow the following steps to create the backend conda environment:
 ```
 # go to the backend folder
 cd backend